-A bench warrant literally directs the police to arrest a person and bring him before the court.
+A bench warrant directs the police to arrest a person and bring him before the court.
 When police arrest a person on a bench warrant, the person typically will be taken to jail and held there until the judge is available for a hearing.

-The court can reduce the jail sentence to any length of at least six months if the court finds mitigating circumstances.
-(Ariz.
-Rev. Stat. §13-702.)
-Mitigating circumstances are circumstances or factors that justify a reduced sentence, such as the young age of the defendant, that the defendant was under unusual or substantial duress, or any information about the defendant's character or background that the judge considers justifies a lower sentence.
-(Ariz.
-Rev. Stat. §13-702(E).)
+The court can reduce the presumptive sentence to any length (of at least six months) if the court finds mitigating circumstances.
+Mitigating circumstances are factors that justify a reduced sentence, such as the young age of the defendant, that the defendant was under unusual or substantial duress, or any information about the defendant's character or background that the judge thinks will justify a lower sentence.

-People charged with failure to appear in the first degree who have prior felony convictions can receive a greater sentence.
+On the other hand, people who have prior felony convictions can receive a greater sentence.
 The possible length of the sentence will depend on the number of prior convictions.
-(Ariz.
-Rev. Stat. §13-703.)

-When police arrest a person in Arizona for a misdemeanor or petty offense, the officer can release the person and require him to appear in court on a later date, rather than taking him into custody.
-The officer prepares a written notice to appear at court and a criminal complaint, and must have the defendant sign a promise to appear.
+When someone is arrested in Arizona for a misdemeanor or petty offense, the officer can release the person and require them to appear in court on a later date, instead of taking them into custody.
+The officer prepares a written notice to appear in court and a criminal complaint, and has the defendant sign a promise to appear.
 The appearance date must be within five days of the arrest.

-If a defendant charged with a misdemeanor or petty offense case in Arizona fails to appear for any other court date, the defendant can be charged with the offense of failure to appear in the second degree as a Class 1 misdemeanor.
+If a person fails to appear for any other court date (other than the promise to appear after arrest), the failure to appear is a Class 1 misdemeanor.
 The maximum sentence for a Class 1 misdemeanor in Arizona is six months in a facility other than prison and a fine up to $2,500.
-(Ariz.
-Rev. Stat. §§13-2506, 13-707, 13-802.)

 An arrest warrant for failure to appear allows the police to take you into custody essentially anywhere, at any time.
 The police can come to your home, your work or place of business, or a social event and arrest you.
 You also can be arrested if a police officer discovers the warrant during a traffic stop for even a minor traffic violation.